gregory-adler/demo-docker/README.md

 # Code Notes
 Main files -

-Controllers/Submit.cs which handles the networking for the app and most of the logic.
+Controllers/Submit.cs-  handles the networking for the app and most of the logic.

 Startup.cs - handles Cors logic